 I had written an article on ‘What do you do as a venture capitalist?’

-They were enamored by the very attractive landscape of venture capital and wanted to enter that field.
+They were enamored by the very attractive landscape of silicon valleys capital funds and wanted to enter that field.

 But they were not sure how to go about it.

 So I thought I would write another article on the world of venture capital, where I will try to explain how an analyst working with private equity firms or with investment firms can get into venture capital.